 The organization is exposed to interest rate risk on its fixed interest rate financial instruments.
-At March 31, 2024 the organization had fixed interest rate mortgages as described in Note 12.
+At March 31, 2025 the organization had fixed interest rate short term investments and mortgages as described in Notes 4 & 13.
 Fixed rate instruments subject the organization to a fair value risk while the floating interest rate instrument subjects it to a cash flow risk.
 Fluctuations in interest rates will impact the cost of financing incurred currently and in the future.
+During the year the interest rate risk increased as a result of the purchase of fixed rate short term investments as described in Note 4.

-15. FINANCIAL INSTRUMENTS
+16. FINANCIAL INSTRUMENTS